MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Experiments

-To evaluate the scalability of \textsc{Muon+} as the number of training tokens increases, we conduct overtraining experiments on GPT-Base and LLaMA-350M.
-Specifically, both models are trained with a token-to-parameter ratio of approximately 200.
+We further study \textsc{Muon+} in the overtraining regime using GPT-Base and LLaMA-350M.
+Both models are trained on 72 billion FineWeb tokens, corresponding to a token-to-parameter ratio of approximately 200.

-\paragraph{Overtraining GPT} We perform an overtraining experiment on GPT-Base to assess the scalability of \textsc{Muon+} relative to {Muon} under substantially increased training data.
-In this setting, GPT-Base is trained with 72 billion tokens from the FineWeb dataset.
-We use a sequence length of 4096 and a batch size of 512.
 Detailed hyperparameters are provided in Appendix~\ref{apx:hyperparameter}.

-As shown in Table~\ref{tab:overtrain_gpt_base}, \textsc{Muon+} consistently outperforms Muon under the overtraining setting.
-Even when the number of training tokens is substantially increased, \textsc{Muon+} maintains lower validation perplexity and exhibits more stable optimization behavior.
-This suggests that the benefit of the additional normalization is not confined to compute-optimal regimes, but persists when models are trained with a substantially large token-to-parameter ratio.

-We also provide the training loss curve in Figure~\ref{fig:overtrain_loss}.
-The performance gap remains stable throughout training, indicating that \textsc{Muon+} scales favorably with increased training tokens and does not degrade in later optimization stages.
-These findings demonstrate the robustness and scalability of \textsc{Muon+} for long-horizon pre-training.

-\paragraph{Overtraining LLaMA} Same as GPT-Base, we conduct an 72 billion tokens overtraining experiment on LLaMA-350M.

-As shown in Table~\ref{tab:overtrain_llama350}, \textsc{Muon+} again outperforms Muon under the extended training regime.
-The consistent improvement across these distinct model families suggests that the benefit of the additional normalization is not architecture-specific.
+Table~\ref{tab:overtrain} shows that \textsc{Muon+} outperforms Muon for both models in the overtraining regime.
+The improvement remains at a token-to-parameter ratio of approximately 200, indicating that the additional normalization continues to be effective under extended training.
+Figure~\ref{fig:overtrain_loss} shows that the gap is stable throughout training.

+\paragraph{Downstream Evaluations.} Furthermore, we compare \textsc{Muon+} with Muon on downstream tasks using the pretrained models.
+We evaluate their commonsense reasoning performance, with results reported in Table~\ref{tab:gpt_downstram}. \textsc{Muon+} outperforms Muon on most tasks and achieves higher average accuracy.